mcginleyireland/irishbaking.github.io/_posts/2021-01-31-blueberry-crumbe-for-one.md

     5. In a separate bowl, add the flour, white sugar and cold butter.
     6. Rub the mixute together till you get a breadcrumb texture.
 Or, pop it into the food processor to mix it well.
-    7. Top the blueberries with created crumble.
+    7. Top the blueberries with the created crumble.
 Don't press down on the crumble, you want some air flowing.

     **Bake**